hongyehu/Hamiltonian-driven-shadow-tomography-page/README.md

 The first way is good.
 But it introduces bias, since our assumption may not be right.
 Recently, there is another beautiful tomography idea called "**Shadow tomography**", which is the main focus of our research paper and the main content in the following sections.

+2. The key idea of shadow tomography is that: in many tasks, we perform tomography because we want to predict behaviors of the quantum system.
+And in order to accurately predict its behavior, sometimes we do not need to know every aspects of the quantum system.

+In the following, we will illustrate the idea of classical shadow tomography, and state our main results on **Hamiltonian-driven shadow tomography**.

 ## Classical shadow tomography of quantum states

 <p align="center">